ChibiKev/CLA-32/readme.txt

 1. Start Electric VLSI and load one of the jelib files.
 2. Navigate to the cla32{sch} or cla32{lay} circuit.
 3. Go to Tools > Simulation (Spice) > Write Spice Deck.
+Note 1: The location of the models.txt may differ so change according to your respective location.